 Need to reach me? david [at] ulevitch [dot] com

 A startup in San Francisco that makes the Internet a safer and faster neighborhood.
-Started in 2005, we're now the largest in the world at what we do.
-I'm Founder / CEO / Janitor.
-We're backed by Sequoia Capital and Greylock Partners.
-I am privileged to work with an amazing team of passionate technologists on some really great stuff.
-Come work with us!
+OpenDNS was acquired by Cisco in 2015, and today our flagship product, Umbrella, provides world-class security to more than 65 million users and more than 10,000 companies under the Cisco Umbrella flag.
+Started in 2005, we became the largest in the world at what we do.
+I was Founder / CEO / Janitor.
+We were backed by Sequoia Capital, Greylock Partners, Sutter Hill Ventures, Cisco, and other great investors.
+I was privileged to work with an amazing team of passionate technologists on some really great stuff with a great outcome.
+We’re nearly all still working on this mission at Cisco, come work with us!

-(For a long time, it was) The world's largest free DNS provider.
-I started it in 2001 and sold it at the very end of 2009.
+(For a long time, it was) The world’s largest free DNS provider.
+I started it in 2001 and sold it at the very end of 2009 to my good friends at Dyn, Inc.

 I went to college here.
 I was an Anthropology major.
 College was good to me and I was good to my college.

 I like everything about positively disruptive ideas — from conception and execution, to scaling and building repeatable engines of innovation.
+Most of all, I love working with incredible teams and great people.
 This is a never-ending journey.

 Success requires sacrifice — there’s no satisfaction without first knowing pain.